uom-assistant/uom-assistant/README.md

 ### Backend

 Download latest `backend.zip` from [Releases](https://github.com/yrccondor/uom-assistant/releases), and decompress the files to the right place of your site.
-Edit `config.php`, and your backend is on.
+Edit `config.php`, and your backend is now on.
 Note that to enable mail related features you need to install following PHP extentions: `fileinfo`, `imap` and `mbstring`.

 ### Deploy with Docker